calimanleontin/world-heritage-outlook-v2/docroot/modules/contrib/raven/README.md

 INTRODUCTION
 ------------

-Raven module is a Drupal client for [Sentry](https://sentry.io/), an open source exception logging, aggregation and notification platform.
+Raven module provides integration with [Sentry](https://sentry.io/), an open source exception logging, aggregation and notification platform.

 This module allows your Drupal site to send errors, warnings and notices to a Sentry server, including fatal PHP and JavaScript errors that typically are not